helloscoopa/run-cache/gitbook/guides/debugging.md

 ## Best Practices for Debugging

-1. **Start with Verbose Mode**: Enable verbose mode as your first step when debugging.
+1. **Start with debug Mode**: Enable debug mode as your first step when debugging.

 2. **Isolate the Problem**: Focus on specific keys or operations rather than the entire cache.